Generlate/Handbook/usage.md

 ## Why make this handbook public?

-EelBlue is an [open product, an open company, and open source](company/index.md#sourcegraph-open-product-open-company-open-source).
+Generlate is an [open product, an open company, and open source](company/index.md#generlate-open-product-open-company-open-source).
 Our company principles, strategies, and processes are all publicly documented.

 ## Acknowledgements